...

 • Focus on Meaningful Content and Context: Unlike traditional methods that often prioritize language forms, CBI and TBL emphasize the use of language as a means to acquire new content knowledge or complete meaningful tasks.

-• Integration of Skills: These approaches foster the integration of various language skills (listening, speaking, reading, and writing) in a more holistic manner, aligning with real-world language use.
+• Integration of Skills: These approaches foster the integration of various language skills (listening, speaking, reading, and writing) more holistically, aligning with real-world language use.

 • Learner Autonomy and Engagement: CBI and TBL encourage greater learner autonomy and active participation.
 Students are not just passive receivers of linguistic input but are actively involved in constructing knowledge and using language.